jessicawyz/tp/docs/UserGuide.md

 Format: `view -id {ID}`

 Examples:
-* `view -id 000003` would display the student particular for the student whose ID is #000003 if it exists. <br>
+* `view -id 000003` would display the student particular for the student with ID #000003 if it exists. <br>

 After entering the command, the interface will update as shown below: